-All consultations (centre visits and phone) are strictly by appointment only.
+All consultations are by appointment only.
 Please call the centre to book your appointment.

-New Parent groups are being held via Zoom.
-There are no face-to-face sessions.
+New Parent groups are also being held in the Centre.

 For phone advice from a qualified nurse outside your appointment time, please contact the Maternal and Child Health Line on 13 22 29.
 This line is available 24 hours a day, 7 days a week.